-- 1. The school where the incident occurred ("sending school") must immediately place an E5 in the Student Case Management System (SCMS), send an FM6562 Rev. (11-05) to alted@dadeschools.net, and follow up to ensure that a School Police Automated Report (SPAR) is entered in the SCMS as quickly as is possible. - 2.
+- 1. The school where the incident occurred ("sending school") must immediately place an E5 in the Student Case Management System (SCMS), send a FM6562 to alted@dadeschools.net, and follow up to ensure that a School Police Automated Report (SPAR) is entered in the SCMS as quickly as is possible. - 2.
 The sending school must give three forms to the parent/guardian: - An Informed Notice of Proposal or Refusal to Change Evaluation, Identification, Educational Placement or Free Appropriate Education (FM 4877); - A Notice of 10-Day Suspension Consideration for Expulsion (FM 1582); and - Summary of Procedural Safeguards for parents/guardians of Students with Disabilities (FM6335). - 3.
 The sending school must immediately notify School Operations/Alternative Education (SO/AE), who will assign the student to the IAES placement within two (2) school days.
-Sending school is not the stay-put placement at the sending school at that time, regardless of whether the parent/guardian files a request for a Due Process hearing.
+There is no stay-put placement at the sending school at that time, regardless of whether the parent/guardian files a request for a Due Process hearing.